aridoza/foundational-java/Concurrency/concurrency1.md

 Amazon, for example, might have dozens (or millions) of customers using the site at the same time.
 Many of them are trying to perform a similar task: purchase a shiny new gadget.
 To complete the purchase, users certainly don't want to wait in line until all previous users are done; that's why they're shopping online.
 We expect the web application to handle these requests **concurrently**.

 Similarly, think of an application that requires a lot of database queries, file reads and writes, and service calls over a network.
-Do we want each outgoing request to wait for the other to return before the next one starts?
+Do we want each outgoing request to wait for the other to return before it starts?
 Wouldn't it be better to have all requests process concurrently?

 ### Threads

 The backbone of Java concurrency are **threads**.
 A thread is a lightweight process that has its own call stack but can access shared data of other threads in the same process.

 Threads are easy to create, but with great simplicity comes great responsibility.
-We'll discuss some of the common pitfalls in a little while; for now, let's jump straight into creating and starting our first thread.
+We'll discuss some of the common pitfalls in a little while — for now, let's jump straight into creating and starting our first thread.

 There are two popular ways to create a thread, and you'll see both heavily used:
 * **Override the `Thread` class**, implementing the `run` method.
-* **Implement the `Runnable` interface**, implementing its `run` method, and passing that `Runnable` to a `Thread`.
+* **Implement the `Runnable` interface**, implementing its `run` method and passing that `Runnable` to a `Thread`.

 Let's use both of these approaches to start a thread that's tasked with the job of writing the current time to system output every two seconds.